TanStack/table/docs/api/features/sorting.md

 ```

 - `false`
-  - Undefined values will be considered tied and need to be sorted by the next colum filter or original index (whichever applies)
+  - Undefined values will be considered tied and need to be sorted by the next column filter or original index (whichever applies)
 - `-1`
-  - Undefined values will be sorted with higher priority (ascending) (if ascending, undefined's will appear on the beginning of the list)
+  - Undefined values will be sorted with higher priority (ascending) (if ascending, undefined will appear on the beginning of the list)
 - `1`
-  - Undefined values will be sorted with lower priority (descending) (if ascending, undefined's will appear on the end of the list)
+  - Undefined values will be sorted with lower priority (descending) (if ascending, undefined will appear on the end of the list)

 ## Column API